-Volumes 1-10 begins with America’s prehistory and ends with the election of our current president.
+Volumes 1-10 begin with America’s prehistory and end with the election of President Donald Trump.
 I was able to schedule volumes 1 – 5 this year and will cover 6-10 next year.

 The 11th volume is a sourcebook that contains documents, court cases, presidential addresses, etc. that have shaped our country.

 Elemental Science – Biology for the Logic Stage

 Homeschool science curriculums can be very expensive.
 This is why I was so excited when I found Elemental Science.
 Not only do they provide a very hands-on curriculum but their prices are reasonable.

 For middle schoolers, they provide four different science “categories”: Biology, Earth Science & Astronomy, Chemistry, and Physics.
 I have started on Biology but hope to fit in Earth Science & Astronomy later in the year.